Career Resources / Nursing Licensure / Texas

 Step 2: Apply

 All applications for nursing licensure in Texas must be completed online through the secure Texas Nurse Portal and all applicants must have a valid email address where they can access and receive emails.
-Start by creating your account, and once that’s been established you’ll be able to use the same point of entry for renewals, name changes, and more.
-Note that the portal does not support access from mobile devices such as phones or tablets.
+Start by creating your account.
+Once that’s been established you’ll be able to use the same point of entry for renewals, name changes, and more.

 To become eligible for a Texas nursing license, you must complete the online application process through the Nurse Portal and submit the $75 examination fee.
 You will also need to complete a criminal background check, ensure that the Board has received the Affidavit of Graduation from your nursing program, and take the Texas Nursing Jurisprudence Examination.